 Climatologist and Atmospheric Scientist

-Director, National Drought Mitigation Center; Professor, School of Natural Resources
+Applied Climate Scientist, National Drought Mitigation Center; Professor, School of Natural Resources, University of Nebraska–Lincoln

-He joined the National Drought Mitigation Center as a climate impact specialist in 1995 and became director in 2007.
-Under his leadership, the center works to provide people and institutions worldwide with the information they need to develop and implement measures to reduce societal vulnerability to drought, stressing preparedness and risk management rather than crisis management.
-Hayes works with a variety of officials, decision-makers and policymakers at local, tribal, state, national and international levels on drought-related issues and strategies.
-He participates in numerous drought workshops around the U.S. and the world to help educate officials about the seriousness of drought and to help them reduce future drought impacts.
+Hayes joined the National Drought Mitigation Center as a climate impact specialist in 1995 and served as director from 2007 to 2016.
+The drought center works to provide people and institutions worldwide with the information needed to develop and implement measures to reduce societal vulnerability to drought, stressing preparedness and proactive risk management.

 Hayes holds doctoral and master’s degrees in atmospheric sciences from the University of Missouri-Columbia and a bachelor’s degree in meteorology from the University of Wisconsin-Madison.